 All children on our SEND register will have their own range information.
-They will have a primary need and then if needed a secondary or tertiary need.
+They will have a primary need and then if needed a secondary, tertiary or quaternary need.
 This will help form decisions surrounding provision, resources and budgets.

-In school all teaching staff have been given training surrounding the ranges and use within the classroom.
-We have incorporated these on to support plans and on classroom planning so provision, intervention and adaptions are clear.
+In school all teaching staff have been given training surrounding the ranges and their use within the classroom.
+We have incorporated these on key information and support plan documents.
 This will ensure outcomes for children with SEND are to the highest standard throughout the school.